-New under IHI is the Science and Innovation Panel, an advisory body that will bring together representatives of the scientific community and the wider health sector, such as regulatory bodies, patients and end users.
-The panel will also include representatives of the European Commission and the industry partners of IHI as well as SRG members.
+New under IHI is the Science and Innovation Panel, an advisory body that brings together representatives of the scientific community and the wider health sector, such as regulatory bodies, patients and end users.
+The panel also includes representatives of the European Commission and the industry partners of IHI as well as SRG members.
 The panel may also invite additional ad-hoc experts to join in discussions of specific subjects.

 This revised governance structure will help IHI to better incorporate in priority setting the views of various stakeholders involved in health care, and ensure that IHI projects adequately address public health issues and the needs of end users.

 Like IMI, IHI works by running open, competitive calls for proposals, and we continue to publish draft topic texts before the call launch to give applicants additional time to work on their proposals.

 As in IMI, IHI brings together diverse stakeholders (universities, companies large and small, and other health stakeholders) in collaborative projects that address disease areas where there is a high burden on patients and/or society.
 However, as mentioned above, in IHI we expect to launch a larger proportion of truly cross-sectoral projects involving new stakeholders representing the other industry sectors.